dashvlas/awesome-ios-interview/Resources/English.md

 ## Swift

+## Access Levels

+1. Public

+Enables entities to be processed with in any source file from their defining module, a source file from another module that imports the defining module.

+2. Internal

+Enables entities to be used within any source file from their defining module, but not in any source file outside of that module.

+3. Private

+Restricts the use of an entity to its own defining source file.
+Private access plays role to hide the implementation details of a specific code functionality.

 ## What is an in-out parameter?

 In-out parameter lets you change the value of a function parameter from within the body of that function.